 You would need to consider using exposure compensation in the following situations:

 Landscape photography in bright, sunny conditions - Landscapes are usually shot at wider angles (zoomed out) and often includes bright skies and dark shadows.
 Your camera's estimate of the mid value in such contrasty situations can often result in important highlight details being be lost in the sky because of that orange ball of bright light, aka the sun.
-To remedy this, you would darken the image slightly by reducing exposure, usually by two or 3 stops.
+To remedy this, you would darken the image slightly by reducing exposure.
 This will lighten the shadows and bring those awesome colours back in the sky that drew you to the image in the first place.

 Snowy scenes - Snowy scenes are unusually white, and your camera will think this is supposed to be more towards mid grey.
 Without an adjustment your white fluffy snow comes out this pale blue… sound familiar?
 To remedy this, you would lighten the image by increasing exposure by 1 or 1 1/3rd EV.